scalar-labs/docs-scalardl/docs/3.6/scalar-kubernetes/manage-kubernetes.md

 # Managing ScalarDL on Managed Kubernetes Services

-The following documentation is to help you create a ScalarDL environment on managed Kubernetes services.
+The following documentation is to help you manage a ScalarDL environment on managed Kubernetes services.

 ## Monitoring guides